Education

 Self-Study Curriculum

 The residency program recognizes that adult learners may prefer to explore topics at their own pace and in an order that coincides well with their clinical experiences.
 We also recognize that self-study is crucial to building a broad and deep foundation of knowledge in internal medicine, and to passing internal medicine boards.
-This curriculum provides residents with guided self-study using online, case-based resources and board review materials.
+Thus, residents are provided a guided self-study curriculum using online, case-based resources and board review materials including MKSAP.
 Advisors monitor residents' progress through the curriculum to ensure completion during residency.

 Department of Medicine Grand Rounds